 Literacy/Special Education (Childhood, Dual Certification)

-The dual masters in Literacy/Special Education (Childhood) is intended for teachers who are already certified in elementary education or childhood education.
-This degree prepares teachers to effectively serve students with disabilities and reading difficulties and is intended to prepare teachers to serve as consultant teachers.
+The dual masters in Literacy/Special Education (Childhood) is intended for candidates who are already certified in elementary education or childhood education.
+This degree prepares candidates to effectively work with students with disabilities and reading difficulties as well as to serve as consultant teachers.

-One of the goals of this program is to help diminish the artificial distinctions between teachers of students with and without disabilities.
+One of the goals of this program is to help diminish the artificial distinctions between general educators and special educators.
 Another goal of the program is to prepare expert consultant teachers.
-In this model, the student with disabilities is not removed from the regular class to be served full time in a self-contained class or part time in a resource room.
-The consulting teacher, trained to work with students with disabilities in the regular classroom, collaborates with the regular classroom teacher to accommodate the child's needs in the regular program and also delivers instruction in the regular classroom, either to individuals or in small instructional groups.
+In this model, the general education classroom is considered the most ideal placement for students with disabilities to receive their special education services, as opposed to full time in a self-contained class or part time in a resource room.
+The consulting teacher is trained to work with students with disabilities in the regular classroom, collaborates with the regular classroom teacher on how to accommodate the child's needs in the regular program, and also delivers the appropriate instruction.

 The program at Sage is relatively small, allowing faculty and students to work closely together.
-This advisor/student relationship begins when a faculty advisor and a student meet to develop a program tailored to meet the student's educational needs and continues through all of the student's coursework, culminating in a project and portfolio.
+This close working relationship begins during the first advising session when the faculty advisor and the teacher candidate develop a program of study tailored to meet his/her individual educational needs.
+This relationship continues throughout all of the candidate's coursework, practical experiences, and final culminating portfolio.